DETAILED ACTION

 a controller of the storage device (see fig. 1, controller circuit 106) configured to:

-receive a copy command from a host to copy data from a separate source device to the storage device (see fig. 7 and paragraph 58, a copy back command is received from the host by second storage device 110B),
+receive a copy command from to copy data from a separate source device to the storage device (see fig. 7 and paragraph 58, a copy back command is received from the host by second storage device 110B),

 send a read request for the data to the source device pursuant to the copy command from the host (see fig. 7 and paragraph 58, the second storage device 110B issues a second copy back command to the first storage device 110A),